dzhadinets/yalda/README.md

 - Dependencies are not checked correctly(disabled now) and it leads to errors. will be reimplemented
 - UDD module does not links to stable build
 - host kernel usage is unusable for now
+- Bootloader does not have ready-to-go configuration.
+TBD
+- QEMU default "bios" for riscv (OpenSBI) does not load compressed Kernel image (Image.gz).
+Symlink .yalda/kernel.image should be relinked to ../Image